lupyuen/pinetime-rust-mynewt/README.md

 For Application Firmware: [`targets/nrf52_my_sensor/pkg.yml`](targets/nrf52_my_sensor/pkg.yml)

-And rebuild the Bootloader and Application Firmware and flash to PineTime.
+Rebuild the Bootloader and Application Firmware and flash to PineTime.
 Debug messages will now appear in the OpenOCD log.

 # VSCode Workspace